Painted Lamps – One Layer at a Time

 Adding in one or two layers of teal.

 I literally continued the layering process, some layers thin and brushed on, some layers wiped off as soon as they were applied and some layers lightly over the raised details.
 But I continued over and over with these layers wondering why it didn’t feel right.
 Until I realized that it wasn’t the paint, nor the finish, nor the details.
 Those were all great!
 These just don’t work with the room, and that’s ok.
 When I finally came to this realization I decided to seal the lamps and sell them.
+They now live in someone else’s home.

 The Result – Teal, Gray, and White Ornate Painted Lamps